Vladas Jurgutis Award

-Vladas Jurgutis Award is a prestigious economic award, once a year granted by the Bank of Lithuania and Lithuanian Academy of Sciences.
+Vladas Jurgutis Award is an economic award, once a year granted by the Bank of Lithuania and Lithuanian Academy of Sciences.
 The aim of the Award is to encourage scientific activities in the area of research on Lithuania's banking, finance, money and macroeconomics.
 Award named after the father of Lithuanian Litas, Vladas Jurgutis.

 History

 The Bank of Lithuania established Vladas Jurgutis Award in 1997 to perpetuate the merits of academic, professor and the first Governor of the Bank of Lithuania Vladas Jurgutis, also unofficially considered to be the "father of the Lithuanian litas."

 Since 2008, after signing a co-operation agreement, the Award is being granted by the Bank of Lithuania and Lithuanian Academy of Sciences.

 The Award

 The Award in the amount of LTL 50 000 (approx 14 480 €) is granted for significant works (published scientific articles, theses, monographs, textbooks, etc.) in the areas of Lithuanian economy and banking research.
 Applications for Vladas Jurgutis Award are accepted every year until 1 September.
 Candidates could be both Lithuanian and foreign scientists, students, researchers and specialists.
 When nominating a candidate for the Award, the following should be submitted to the Bank of Lithuania: